Swivel gun

-It had a high rate of fire, as several chambers could be prepared in advance and quickly fired in succession and was especially effective in anti-personnel roles.
+The swivel gun had a high rate of fire, as several chambers could be prepared in advance and quickly fired in succession, and was especially effective in anti-personnel roles.
 It was used for centuries in Europe, Asia and Africa.

 History

 Breech-loading swivel gun with mug-shaped chamber, and wedge to hold it in place.

 Although breech-loading is often considered a modern innovation which facilitated the loading of cannons, breech-loading swivel guns were invented in the 14th century, and used worldwide from the 16th century onward by numerous countries, many of them non-European.
 They have been called by many names, sometimes "Murderer", "Base", "Sling", "Port-Piece", "Serpentine", "Culverin", "Pierrier", "Stock Fowler", and "Patterero" in English; "Pierrier à boîte" in French; "Berço" in Portuguese; "Verso" in Spanish; "Prangi" in Turkish; "Kammerschlange" (lit. "chamber snake", properly means "breech-loading falconet") in German; "Folangji" (佛郎机, from Turkish "Prangi" or Turkic "Farangi"), "Folangji chong" (佛郎机铳, Prangi or Farangi gun), "Fo-lang-chi p'ao" (佛朗机炮 or 佛朗機砲, Portuguese cannon) in Chinese; "Bulang-kipo" ("불랑기포[佛郞機砲]") in Korean; "Furanki" (仏郎機砲, "Frankish gun") or 子砲 ("Child cannon") in Japanese; and "Bedil" or "bḍil" (ꦧꦣꦶꦭ) in Javanese.
 Some of them were used until the 20th century.

 Swivel guns were developed and used from 1364 onward.
 The guns were loaded with mug-shaped chambers, in which gunpowder and projectile had been filled in advance.
 The chamber was then put in place, blocked with a wedge, and then fired.
 As the loading was made in advance and separately, breech-loading swivel guns were quick-firing guns for their time.
 An early description of a swivel gun puts the weight of the gun at 118 kg, equipped with three chambers for rotations, each 18 kg in weight, and firing a 280 g lead shot.
-The guns had a disadvantage: they leaked and lost power around the chambers, but this was compensated by the high rate of fire as multiple chambers could be prepared in advance.
-A swivel gun could fire either cannonballs against obstacles, or grapeshot against troops.
+The guns had the disadvantage of leaking gas around the chambers thus losing power, but achieved a high rate of fire as multiple chambers could be prepared in advance.
+A swivel gun could fire either cannonballs against obstacles, or grapeshot against personnel.